Line Flow based SLAM: Experiments

 \subsection{Implementation Details}

-All the experiments are performed on a desktop PC with a 3.6GHz Core i7-7700 CPU and 16GB memory.
-We use the benchmark tool to align metrics and eliminate scale ambiguity before computing the error.
+All the experiments are performed on a desktop PC with a 3.6 GHz Core i7-7700 CPU and 16 GB memory.
+We use the evo tool~\cite{grupp2017evo} to align metrics and eliminate scale ambiguity before conducting quantitative comparisons.

-We utilize Levenberg Marquardt algorithm implemented in Ceres solver~\cite{ceres-solver} for solving nonlinear least squares problems.
-In the appendix, we discuss line representation and the Jacobian matrices of error terms used in optimization procedure.
+We utilize the Levenberg Marquardt algorithm implemented in the Ceres solver~\cite{ceres-solver} for solving nonlinear least squares problems.
+In the appendix, we discuss line representation and the Jacobian matrices of error terms used in the optimization procedure.